noahehall/theBookOfNoah/0current/languages/csshtml/readme.md

   - h#
     - there should only be 1 H1 per page, even tho the HTML spec allows H1 per section element, the HTML outline has never been implemented
     - ^ thus support your screenreaders (and those users) who use H1 to know what the page is about, not a fkn section
-    - Header tags should be visually rendered in order (h1, h2, etc), again this goes to support screen readers (and those users) who use it to navigate hte page in order, and read out a page outline from the screen readers
+    - Header tags should be visually rendered in order (h1, h2, etc), again this goes to support screen readers (and those users) who use it to navigate the page in order, and read out a page outline from the screen readers
       - used by user agents to construct a table of contents for a document automatically
       - thus all H2 should semantically represent the same `aria-level` of a pages outline
       - ^ thus this semantically limits you to 1 page category, and 5 subcategories per page